Guderian2nd/TrueHistoryAI/AI Rules.md

 ibid. for Labor

-IF TechLost is True THEN NeedTech is VeryHigh
+IF TechLost is TechLostHigh THEN NeedTech is VeryHigh

 IF Tech is TechHigh THEN NeedTech is Low